NikkaLuna/E-Commerce-Vacation-Application/README.md

 ## Project Overview

-The ECommerce Application is a comprehensive solution designed to facilitate the online sale of vacation packages.
-It combines the Java Spring Boot for the backend and Angular for the frontend to deliver a seamless user experience.
-This application demonstrates the use of modern web development technologies to create a scalable and efficient e-commerce platform.
+The ECommerce Application is a web-based platform built with Java Spring Boot for the backend and Angular for the frontend.
+It enables users to browse and purchase vacation packages online, showcasing the implementation of modern web technologies for scalable and efficient e-commerce solutions.

 ## Screenshots